 Q553: I have received an email/letter/call from someone telling me that: (1) I am going to inherit some money (2) I have won a lottery (3) I can make money if I use my bank account to transfer some funds (4) a dating agency friend (who I haven't met) wants urgent funds for hospital bills/to come live in the UK/other desperate reason - what should I do?

-This is almost certainly a scam and you should delete/ignore it without evidence to the contrary.
-There are different versions of scams and you must remember- if something seems too good to be true, it usually is!
+This is almost certainly a scam and you should delete or ignore the communication.
+There are different versions of scams and you must remember- if something seems too good to be true, it usually is.
 Below are some examples of the methods scammers may use:

-- 'Phishing' is the term used for a scam that attempts to get access to your bank details, and if successful the account will probably be emptied.
-In the case of a dating agency it is preying on people who are lonely and want friendship.
-For any similar scenario, if you are asked for and give money (and it is a scam), you can be pretty certain you will never see your money again.
+- 'Phishing' is the term used for a scam that attempts to induce you to reveal personal information, such as passwords and credit cards numbers.
+In the case of a dating agency, it is preying on people who are lonely and want friendship.
+For any similar scenario, if you are asked for and give money (and it is a scam), it is unlikely you will ever see your money again.

-- You are a long lost relative of a recently deceased person, you have been chosen to inherit a large amount of money from a person who does not have any living relatives.
+- Telling you that you are a long lost relative of a recently deceased person, you have been chosen to inherit a large amount of money from a person who does not have any living relatives.

 - Lottery scams may ask you to pay out in order to receive your winnings.
-No real lottery company would ask you to pay a fee before being able to claim your prize nor are large amounts of money handed out randomly!
-If you receive an email you need to check the authenticity; if it is not genuine, do not respond.
+No real lottery company would ask you to pay a fee before being able to claim your prize nor are large amounts of money handed out randomly.
+If you receive an email and it is not genuine, do not respond.

-- Your computer has been hacked and you need to pay a 'ransom' in bitcoin.
+- Informing you that your computer has been hacked and you need to pay a 'ransom' in Bitcoin .
 Further information on, and examples of this can be found in related information.

-To protect yourself from scammers, below are some tips you need to be aware of:
+To protect yourself from scammers, here are some useful tips: